 A: There are plenty of modes of transport to use.
 You don’t need a car.
-Metro, train, tram, bus and on top of the car is very popular if you want to travel in France.
-Trains are expensive but coaches are very cheap.
+Metro, train, tram, bus and on top of the car are very popular if you want to travel in France.
+Trains are expensive, but coaches are very cheap.

 Q: How would you rate the healthcare in Lyon?
-Have you had any particularly good/bad experiences with regards to doctors and hospitals?
+Have you had any particularly good/bad experiences with regard to doctors and hospitals?
 Are there any hospitals you would recommend?

 A: Healthcare in France and Lyon is very good.
-It’s efficient and the staff are very helpful.
-But you cannot avoid waiting for doctors, appointments, writing a cheque for the appointment (which will be reimbursed straight away but still you need to pay for a doctor appointment first which seems very strange for me!) etc. Many medications are also reimbursed with your Vital Card and Mutuelle.
+It’s efficient, and the staff are very helpful.
+But you cannot avoid waiting for doctors, appointments, writing a cheque for the appointment (which will be reimbursed straight away but still you need to pay for a doctor's appointment first which seems very strange to me!) etc. Many medications are also reimbursed with your Vital Card and Mutuelle.
 This is what I like very much!